dhis2/dhis2-docs/README.md

 ## Shortcomings

-See the following regarding updating and building, but bear in mind the following issues and shortcomings!
+See below regarding updating and building; but bear in mind the following issues and shortcomings!

 - The document generation pipeline below **does not** support chunked HTML - **ONLY FULL HTML** (this could be fixed by generating the docs _via_ Docbook!)